classroomtechtools/ibdpcs_pseudocode_learningtools/README.md

 curl https://raw.githubusercontent.com/classroomtechtools/ibdpcs_pseudocode_learningtools/master/fresh_install.sh | sh
 ```

-When complete, copy and paste this into your terminal.
+When complete, type this into a new window in your terminal.
 Your default browser will open a new tab with Jupyter Notebook.

 ```
-sh ~/Documents/IB\ CS\ Learning\ Tools/launch.sh
+IBCS
 ```

 Choose "New" in top right hand corner and then "IB Pseudocode."
 In the cell, type: